 March Madness 2023 Simulation

-Currently, Caesars Sportsbook has installed Houston, Arizona, UConn, and UCLA as the top four betting favorites to win the tournament.
+Currently, Caesars Sportsbook has installed Houston, Arizona, Alabama, UCLA, Purdue, and Kansas as the top-six betting favorites to win the tournament.
+This is a rare occurrence where the consensus top tournament seeds line up with the betting markets.

-When assessing all the hypothetical regions, Houston wins most often (27.1%), but the tournament field is wide-open.
-When combining teams with less than a 1% chance of winning and labeling them as “the field”, they won the NCAA Tournament in 10% of my simulations.
+When assessing all the hypothetical regions, Houston wins most often (22.1%), but the tournament field is wide open.
+When combining teams with less than a 10% chance of winning, they won the NCAA Tournament in 66.8% of my simulations.

 Best NCAA Tournament Teams to Bet